 Hillsdale College is an independent, coeducational, residential, liberal arts college with a student body of about 1,400.
 Its four-year curriculum leads to the bachelor of arts or bachelor of science degree… Read More

-Register now for Hillsdale College’s newest online course, Economics 101.
+Register now for Hillsdale College’s newest online course, Constitution 101.

 Hillsdale College Slayton Arboretum hosts Winter Lights Festival.